 MATH 105 College Algebra: This class forms the pre-calculus foundation to help you prepare for calculus and higher.
 While MATH 90 Intermediate Algebra takes concepts learned in MATH 42 Elementary Algebra, the jump from 90 to 105 is much more challenging (there is less review).
 There are quite a few new topics that were not covered in previous classes.

 MATH 80 Corequisite Support for Introductory Statistics, MATH 85 Corequisite Support for College Algebra, MATH 86 Corequisite Support for Analytic Geometry and Calculus I, MATH 87 Corequisite Support for Analytic Geometry and Calculus II: These are co-requisite math courses to help support you through the course with which they are paired.

 Career Technical Education

 Students graduating from high school need highly technical skills to be competitive in the job market.
 Up to 85% of all jobs will require at least two years of education beyond high school.
-A career pathway is an effective way to help students see the application of academic knowledge and makes meaningful connections between education and a variety of career options.
+A career pathway is an effective way to help students see the application of academic knowledge and make meaningful connections between education and various career options.
 Career pathways include career preparation recommendations for course work that prepares students to: